grafana/grafana-opentelemetry-dotnet/docs/configuration.md

 ### Customizing resource attributes

-The `GrafanaOpenTelemetrySettings` has dedicated fields for setting standard OpenTelemetry resource attributes for service name, service version, instance id, and deployment environment.
+The type `GrafanaOpenTelemetrySettings` has dedicated fields for setting standard OpenTelemetry resource attributes for service name, service version, instance id, and deployment environment.
 Those fields are populated with reasonable default values, but can be customized.